2015 Year End Fund Raiser is Under Way!

 Your support over the years helps us create a space where survivors regularly tell us, “I can show up with all of myself without shame.”
 Can we count on your support as we build on our successes and expand our efforts to end child sex abuse in Oregon?

 Today, we ask you to join us with as generous a contribution as you can afford.
 Please consider a gift of $50, $100, $250 or more.
 With your help, we’re creating a better Oregon, an Oregon where all of us are valued, where survivors are safe, and where communities are connected.

 You can donate online through Paypal, using either your Paypal Account or credit card through this link:

-You can donate online through this link, http://oaasisoregon.org/how-you-can-help/contribute-to-our-cause/, or send a check made payable to OAASIS by mail to: OAASIS, PO Box 2161, Portland OR 97208.
+You can also send your donation into us by mail, to: OAASIS, PO Box 2161, Portland OR 97208

 Klarissa Oh, Executive Director, OAASIS